oluwabukolaadegboro/Identify-Customer-Segments/README.md

 # Identify-Customer-Segments

-In this project, I applied my knowledge of unsupervised learning techniques to identify population segments which forms the core customer base for a mail-order sales company in Germany.
-These segments are used to direct marketing campaigns towards audiences with the highest expected rate of returns.
+In this project, I applied my knowledge of unsupervised learning techniques to identify population segments which form the core customer base for a mail-order sales company in Germany.
+These segments are used to direct marketing campaigns towards customers with the highest expected rate of returns.

+I applied data cleaning and feature transformation techniques to remove anomalies from the data.
+Then I applied dimensionality reduction to extract important features and implemented clustering techniques to understand the underlying patterns connecting customers within the same group.

-At the end of this project, I was able to make a comparism between the general population and potential customers who identify with segments of the population that are central to the sale's company's base as well as those who are not.
+With this information, I identified potential customers within the segments of the population that are central to increasing the company’s revenue.

-Note that the data was sourced and is a copyright of Bertelsmann Arvato Analytics.

-@Udacity Machine Learning Introduction Nanodegree